khurram-syed/cypress-automation-assignment/README.md

 **REPORTING** :

- - Allure HTML Reports will be generated automatically at following location with above command execution.
+ - Allure HTML Reports will be generated automatically at following location with below command execution.
 Screenshots will get embedded in the reports too for the Failing tests.

-     > npm run allure:report      // <-- This will generate and open the reports
+     > npm run allure:report   &nbsp;&nbsp;&nbsp;&nbsp;   // <-- This will generate and open the reports

-     > npm run test:allure        //<-- This will run tests, generate and open the reports
+     > npm run test:allure    &nbsp;&nbsp;&nbsp;&nbsp;    //<-- This will run all tests, generate and open the reports in browser, i.e. all in one

      > Report Location : <root>/allure-report/index.html